Nancy Jo Cullen

-Nancy Jo Cullen is a Canadian poet and fiction writer, who won the 2010 Dayne Ogilvie Prize from the Writers' Trust of Canada for an emerging lesbian, gay, bisexual or transgender writer.
-The jury, consisting of writers Brian Francis, Don Hannah and Suzette Mayr, described Cullen in the award citation as a writer "who feels like a friend", and who "tackles dark corners without false dramatics or pretensions.
+Nancy Jo Cullen is a Canadian poet and fiction writer, who won the 2010 Dayne Ogilvie Prize for LGBTQ Emerging Writers from the Writers' Trust of Canada.
+The jury, consisting of writers Brian Francis, Don Hannah and Suzette Mayr, described Cullen in the award citation as a writer "who feels like a friend," and "tackles dark corners without false dramatics or pretensions.
 There is a genuine realness in her language."

-Originally from British Columbia and a longtime resident of Calgary, Alberta, she now lives in Kingston.
+Originally from British Columbia and a longtime resident of Calgary, Alberta, she now lives in Kingston, Ontario.

-As of the time of her Dayne Ogilvie win, she had published three volumes of poetry.
+As of the time of her Dayne Ogilvie Prize win, she had published three volumes of poetry.
 Her short story "Ashes" was a finalist for the Journey Prize in 2012, and she has since published a full volume of short stories and a novel.

 She served on the jury for the 2015 Dayne Ogilvie Prize, selecting Alex Leslie as that year's winner.

-In 2020, her novel The Western Alienation Merit Badge was a shortlisted finalist for the Amazon.ca First Novel Award, and in 2021 it was shortlisted for the 2020 ReLit Award for fiction.
+In 2020, her novel The Western Alienation Merit Badge was a finalist for the Amazon.ca First Novel Award, and in 2021 it was shortlisted for the 2020 ReLit Award for Novel.